precice/preeco-orga/guidelines/guidelines-adapters.md

 - [ ] R.4: The adapter uses a version control system (public is optional, but strongly encouraged).
 - [ ] R.5: The adapter uses a versioning scheme, such as [semantic versioning](https://semver.org/) (or other clearly defined scheme).
 - [ ] R.6: There is a structured changelog, e.g., using the [keep a changelog](https://keepachangelog.com/) format.
+- [ ] R.7: There is an issue tracker.
+- [ ] R.8: There is a code formatting specification (e.g., clang-format specification file).
-- [ ] R.7: The adapter has comments and error messages for at least its main building blocks and entry points.
+- [ ] R.9: The adapter has comments and error messages for at least its main building blocks and entry points.
 These comments are in English.
-- [ ] R.8: The adapter configuration covers the mesh name, data names, participant name, and name of the preCICE configuration file.
+- [ ] R.10: The configuration follows a formally defined schema, which [will be available in the future](https://github.com/precice/preeco-orga/issues/18).
-- [ ] R.9: In the adapter configuration, [standard names](community-contribute-to-precice.html#naming-conventions) are possible for the coupled data (e.g., `Displacement`).

 ### Additional